Boehringer-Ingelheim/dv.listings/README.md

 ## Jumping Feature

-Users can select a row from listings table to jump to a patient profile of the subject.
-The row turns blue once selected and remains grey on hover.
-To see a working example, please consult "Communication_jumping_feature" vignette.
+When this feature is enabled, users can click on the right-most "Details" column to drill down on details related to a specific subject.
+To see a working example, please refer to the "Communication_jumping_feature" vignette.